-It is difficult to discern whether the aforementioned results appear to conflict because of the relatively short data records used, or whether both phases of ENSO can potentially increase STT of ozone, but with some sensitivity to the specific geographic region.
+It is difficult to discern whether the aforementioned results appear to conflict because of the relatively short data records used or whether both phases of ENSO can potentially increase STT of ozone but with some sensitivity to the specific geographic region.
 Here we address both possibilities by using a large ensemble of Whole Atmosphere Community Climate Model (WACCM) simulations to quantify how ENSO modulates subseasonal variations in STT of ozone over the Pacific-North American region.
 The WACCM simulations reveal that ENSO-driven changes in STT are highly dependent on the time of year and geography, with stratospheric and tropospheric processes combining to increase STT in one region while decreasing STT in a second region during the same ENSO phase.
-Moreover, the large number of simulated ENSO years, forced by the same sea surface temperature patterns in order to reduce the influence of ENSO diversity, allows quantification of the relative importance of ENSO-induced changes in the midlatitude (Lin et al. 2015) and subtropical (Langford 1999) jets for modulating STT of ozone.
-And in contrast to some previous studies suggesting that the BDC is residual circulation and isentropic mixing aspects of the BDC are the primary mediating linklinks between ENSO and stratospheric changes in STT, our results suggest that it is ozone teleconnections that are most important, a finding which is consistent with Zhang et al. 2015 and Olsen et al. 2016.
+Moreover, the large number of simulated ENSO years, forced by the same sea-surface temperature patterns in order to reduce the influence of ENSO diversity, allows for the quantification of the relative importance of ENSO-induced changes in the midlatitude (Lin et al., 2015) and subtropical (Langford 1999) jets for modulating STT of ozone.
+And in contrast to some previous studies suggesting that the residual circulation and isentropic mixing aspects of the BDC are the primary mediating links between ENSO and stratospheric changes in STT, our results suggest that it is ozone teleconnections that are most important, a finding which is consistent with Zhang et al. (2015) and Olsen et al. (2016).

-Ozone teleconnections, first recognized by Reed (1950) (see also Schoeberl and Krueger 1983, Mote et al. 1991, Stephenson and Royer 1995, Wang et al. 2011 and Salby and Callaghan 1993), result from vertical motion and horizontal advection induced by planetary wave geopotential height perturbations that are associated with opposite signed ozone perturbations (i.e., a positive geopotential height anomaly is associated with a negative ozone anomaly).
+Ozone teleconnections, first recognized by Reed (1950) (see also Schoeberl and Krueger, 1983; Salby and Callaghan, 1993), result from vertical motion and horizontal advection induced by planetary wave geopotential height perturbations that are associated with opposite-signed ozone perturbations (i.e., a positive geopotential height anomaly is associated with a negative ozone anomaly).
 In the WACCM simulations, ENSO drives ozone anomalies resembling the Pacific-North American teleconnection pattern that extend from the lowermost stratosphere to at least 50 hPa in height.
-Here we provide a detailed analysis using a stratospheric ozone tracer (O3S from Tilmes et al. 2016), to demonstrate how the jet shifts and ozone teleconnections patterns caused by ENSO constructively contribute to drive changes in STT of ozone over North America.
+Here we provide a detailed analysis using a stratospheric ozone tracer (O3S from Tilmes et al., 2016) to demonstrate how the jet shifts and ozone teleconnections patterns caused by ENSO constructively contribute to drive changes in STT of ozone over North America.

-Section 2 outlines the WACCM simulations used, Section 3 details how stratospheric and tropospheric processes constructively reinforce anomalous STT during different times of the seasonal cycle and for different portions of Pacific-North American region.
-A discussion of the implications of our results for subseasonal prediction of STT of ozone is contained in Section 4.
+Section 2 outlines the WACCM simulations used; Sect.
+3 details how stratospheric and tropospheric processes constructively reinforce anomalous STT during different times of the seasonal cycle and for different portions of the Pacific- North American region.
+A discussion of the implications of our results for subseasonal prediction of STT of ozone is contained in Sect.
+4.